arjunsavel/cortecs/paper/paper.md

 How do we decrease the RAM footprint of these calculations?
 By far the largest contributor to the RAM footprint, at least as measured on disk, is the opacity data.
-For instance, the opacity data for a single gas species across the wavelength range of the Immersion GRating INfrared Spectrometer spectrograph [IGRINS; @mace:2018] takes up 2.5 GB of non-volatile memory (i.e., the file size is 2.5 GB) at float64 precision and at a resolving power of 400,000
+For instance, the opacity data for a single gas species across the wavelength range of the Immersion GRating INfrared Spectrometer spectrograph [IGRINS, @mace:2018] takes up 2.5 GB of non-volatile memory (i.e., the file size is 2.5 GB) at `float64` precision and at a resolving power of 400,000
-(as used in [@line:2021], with 39 temperature points and 18 pressure points, using, e.g., the [@polyansky:2018] water opacity tables).
+[as used in @line:2021; with 39 temperature points and 18 pressure points, using, e.g., the @polyansky:2018 water opacity tables).
-In many cases, not all wavelengths need to be loaded, e.g. if the user is down-sampling resolution.
+In many cases, not all wavelengths need to be loaded, e.g. if the user is down-sampling the resolution of their opacity function.
 Even so, it stands to reason that decreasing the amount of RAM/VRAM consumed by opacity data would strongly decrease the total amount of RAM/VRAM consumed by the radiative transfer calculation.